Configuration

 transports.
 Each is optional: unset means the dependency-free in-memory adapter.
 These belong

-to storage and messaging, read by
+to storage, read by

-capabilitiesFromEnv in src/index.ts.
+openPorts in src/index.ts.

 | Variable | Meaning | Default |